HydroConnect/backend/README.md

 2. Pull latest from main branch
 3. `npm run build` & `npm run start` using `NODE_ENV=production`

+The user that runs the program should have the command `sudo systemctl restart hydroconnect` be in **SUDOERS NO PASSWD**.
+Exact command can be seen in github webhook endpoint.

 ## License

 This project is proprietary and intended for internal use within the Hydroconnect ecosystem.